rpetit3/dragonflye/README.md

 * _Does `dragonflye` accept Illumina reads?_

-  No, this is strictly for Nanopore reads only.
-If you want to assemble Illumina reads, use [Shovill](https://github.com/tseemann/shovill).
+  It does, only if you would like to use them for short-read polishing.
+Otherwise, if you want to assemble just Illumina reads, use [Shovill](https://github.com/tseemann/shovill).

 * _Doesn't Trycycler already do this?_